 We were well represented by our researchers.
 Dr Richard Francis, our Head of Research, also spoke about our research programme and gave his top tips on how to apply for funding.

-Dr Terry Quinn, Stroke Association and Chief Scientist Office Senior Clinical Lecturer, shared how we need much more consistency in cognitive assessment after stroke, and also know what actually works in real world setting.
+Dr Terry Quinn, Stroke Association and Chief Scientist Office Senior Clinical Lecturer, shared how we need much more consistency in cognitive assessment after stroke and also the need to know what actually works in a real-world setting.